 “So what do you do?”

 “I’m Taylor, and I’m a communications major at Summit College.
-I’m interning this semester with ABC organization, where I help create press releases and social media posts, which I really enjoy because I feel like I’m getting a headstart in the public relations field.”
+I’m interning this semester with ABC organization, where I help advance their mission through press releases and social media posts, something I really enjoy because I am working on important issues and building great skills.
+What about yourself?”

 “Tell me about yourself.”